Adding questions to SOSS is a great way to collect data without having to manage a survey yourself. Here's how it works:

 - Assistance: SOSS's expert staff can help you develop and refine your questions.

-- Respondents: A random sample of about 1,000 Michigan adults respond in each round.
+- Respondents: A random sample of 500-1,000 Michigan adults respond via phone and 1,000 Michigan adults respond via online survey in each round.

-- Survey Method: SOSS is a phone survey.
-Approximately two-thirds of each round's respondents are reached on cell phones, and one-third on landline phones.
+- Survey Method: SOSS is a phone and online survey.
+Approximately two-thirds of each round’s phone respondents are reached on cell phones, and one third on landline phones.
+The online participants are from a panel.

 - Adding Questions: You can contact us any time.
 Rounds can fill up quickly, so the sooner you contact us, the better!